rhiot/rhiot/docs/readme.md

 Process manager is used by the BU353 component to execute Linux commands responsible for starting GPSD daemon or configuring the GPS receive to provide GPS coordinates in the NMEA mode.
-If for some reason you would like to change the default implementation of the process manager used by Camel (i.e. `com.github.camellabs.iot.utils.process.DefaultProcessManager`), you can set it on the component level:
+If for some reason you would like to change the default implementation of the process manager used by Camel (i.e. `io.rhiot.utils.process.DefaultProcessManager`), you can set it on the component level:

     GpsBu353Component bu353 = new GpsBu353Component();